christianb93/openstack-labs/roles/glance/README.md

 The following variables need to be set when calling this role.

-keystone_server_name: the name of the node on which Keystone is running
+api_node: the name of the node on which Keystone is running
-mysql_server_name: name of the MySQL server that Glance will use
+db_node: name of the MySQL server that Glance will use
-memcached_server_name: name of the server on which memcached is running glance_db_user_password - this password will be used when we create the glance DB user keystone_admin_password - the password of the admin user in Keystone glance_keystone_user_password - the password that we will set for the Glance user in Keystone
+memcached_node: name of the server on which memcached is running glance_db_user_password - this password will be used when we create the glance DB user keystone_admin_password - the password of the admin user in Keystone glance_keystone_user_password - the password that we will set for the Glance user in Keystone